“Do you think that I have come to establish peace on the earth? No, I tell you, but rather division” (Lk 12:51).

 The sad reality is that we still witness division and polarization today.
 We have forgotten or no longer want to have a good argument.
 One in which each person speaks for what they believe in while at the same time respecting the other person’s right to do the same.
 Also, we no longer enter the argument to learn from one another, but to win.

-One of my favorite film scenes is from the 1989 film, Lean on Me, in which Robert Guillaume, acting as the school superintendent and Morgan Freeman, acting as a principle of the sub-par school he is trying to build up have a passionate and heated argument.
+One of my favorite film scenes is from the 1989 film, Lean on Me, in which Robert Guillaume, acting as the school superintendent and Morgan Freeman, acting as a principle of the sub-par school he is trying to build up, have a passionate and heated argument.
 Each vehemently makes their case for their perspective and do not come to a mutual agreement, but when the smoke clears and their professional relationship and friendship appears to be over, there is a brief pause and one says, “Come on, let’s get something to eat.”
-There is a passionate argument for what the two believe in though no demeaning of the other, but mutual respect.
+There is a passionate argument for what the two believe in though no demeaning of the other, and instead, mutual respect.

 Photo clip from the film, Lean on Me, starring Robert Guillaume and Morgan Freeman, 1989